The entrainment and energetics of turbulent plumes in a confined space: Flow energetics

+is a parameter that depends on the shape of the buoyancy and velocity profiles at the interface and, relating to a buoyancy flux, does not depend explicitly on entrainment.
+As discussed in \S\ref{sec:energy} the reasoning leading to \eqref{eq:phi_d} assumes that the P\'{e}clet number is sufficiently large for this Boussinesq flow to equate BPE production $\hav{\Phi_{d}}$ with APE dissipation $G$.

-Here we assume that the P\'{e}clet number is sufficiently large to equate the production of background potential energy $\hav{\Phi_{d}}$ with the dissipation of available potential energy, as discussed in \S\ref{sec:energy}.
-Buoyancy can only do work on the flow over a height $\zeta$; therefore, not more than $\zeta$ of the supply of available potential energy from the plume source is converted into kinetic energy, which means that the total diapycnal mixing in the lower layer is
+Buoyancy can only do work on the flow over a height $\zeta$; therefore, not more than $\zeta$ of the supply of APE from the plume source is converted into kinetic energy, which means that the total diapycnal mixing in the lower layer is

-The relations \eqref{eq:phi_d} and \eqref{eq:phid_lower} are shown schematically in figure \ref{diag:04}.
-If the profiles for velocity and buoyancy are assumed to have a Gaussian form and temporal fluctuations are neglected then $\beta = 1/4$, as demonstrated in Appendix \ref{sec:beta}.
-Consequently, for $\zeta=1/2$, equation \eqref{eq:phid_lower} predicts that $3/8$ of the available potential energy is converted into background potential energy in the lower layer, while $1/8$ of the available potential energy is converted into background potential energy in the upper layer, as confirmed by the observations reported in figure \ref{fig:09} and table \ref{tab:01}.
-The remaining $1/2$ is converted into kinetic energy, as outlined in the previous section.
+If the profiles for velocity and buoyancy in the plume are assumed to have a Gaussian form and temporal fluctuations are neglected then $\beta = 1/4$, as demonstrated by equation \eqref{eq:Phiz_above} in appendix \ref{sec:beta}.
+Consequently, for $\zeta=1/2$, equation \eqref{eq:phid_lower} predicts that $3/8$ of the APE is converted into BPE in the lower layer, while $1/8$ of the APE is converted into BPE in the upper layer.
+As can be seen in the final two columns of table \ref{tab:01}, this prediction is consistent with observations from the domain with $S=4/3$ to within less than $1\%$.
+The remaining $1/2$ of the supply of APE is converted into kinetic energy, as outlined in the previous section.